mariadb-corporation/MaxScale/ENV_SETUP.md

 sudo apt-get install libxslt-dev libxml2-dev libvirt-dev zlib1g-dev

 # install vagrant
-# it is also possible to install Vagrant fro distribution repository, but it is recommended to use 1.7.2
+# it is also possible to install Vagrant from distribution repository, but in case of problems please use 1.7.2
 wget https://dl.bintray.com/mitchellh/vagrant/vagrant_1.7.2_x86_64.deb
 sudo dpkg -i vagrant_1.7.2_x86_64.deb